plone/plone-backend/README.md

 Now, run `docker-compose up -d --scale backend=4` from your project directory.

-Point your browser at http://localhost:8080 and you should see the default Plone site creation page.
+Point your browser at http://localhost:8080 (login `admin:admin`) and you should see the default Plone site creation page.

+Point your browser at http://localhost:1936 (login `admin:admin`) and you should see HAProxy statistics for your Plone cluster.

 ### Persisting data